BillWang04/CSE151A-Group-Project/README.md

 ], remainder='drop')
 ```

 We used a ColumnTransformer in a Pipeline to perform feature engineering on our cleaned data.
 The first line involves one hot encoding the categorical variables of airline and class.
 The airline variable is which airline that flight was for and the possible airlines in the dataset were Vistara, Air India, Indigo, GO FIRST, AirAsia, SpiceJet, StarAir, and Trujet.
 The class variable was simply whether the ticket was for business or economy class.
 The second line takes the logarithmic transformation of the time taken column.
-We performed this log transform because the distribution of the original data was skewed right and therefore the transformation more uniformly distributes the data.
 Finally, the last line is just to specify which features to keep as is, as the rest were going to be dropped.
 We kept departure time, arrival time, number of stops, and whether the flight was on the weekend as is.

 ### Model 1: Linear Regression